 Day 2 in Granada

-After making initial contact with the city the night before, there’s nothing better than a guided walk through the most important places in Granada.
+After making initial contact with the city the night before, there’s nothing better than a guided private tour Granada.
 You don’t have much time and you need to take full advantage of it so, after gathering your strength at breakfast, there’s nothing better than heading to Plaza Bibrambla, the square for Granada residents.
 Here a tour begins that will take you from Islam to Christianity, learning about the historic transformation of the city of Granada, from the centre, to the lower Albaicin, accompanied by one of our professional guides, who will be happy to introduce you to the can’t-miss places that will make up the core of your local experience.

 The break for lunch lets you walk down the alleyways of the centre and the Alcaiceria.
-The many restaurants in the Bib-rambla, Romanilla and even Calle Navas areas give us countless options nearby, and then we can continue on with our afternoon plans.
+The many restaurants in the Bib-rambla in old Town of Granada, Romanilla and even Calle Navas areas give us countless options nearby, and then we can continue on with our afternoon plans.